 Paying off Afterpay or another interest-free shopping balance with a credit card could help you earn more reward points or give you a bit of extra time to deal with the debt.
 While Afterpay lets you pay with an Amex, Mastercard or Visa credit card (or debit card), the options are different with other buy now pay later services.

 Use this guide to find out which interest-free payment services accept credit cards and the potential risks involved so that you can pay off your shopping in a way that works for you.

-Which interest-free services accept credit card payments?
+Which buy now pay later services accept credit card payments?